CLI Guide

 gaze clear-userThis is destructive.

-Use the interactive wizard to configure /etc/gaze/config.toml and optionally
+Use the interactive wizard to edit daemon config through DBus:

 gaze configShow-only mode: